Stephen-RA-King/pydough/README.md

 ## Pre Installation Requirements

 1. Python 3.7, 3.8, 3.9 or 3.10
+2. pip-tools
-2. A Python Virtual Environment (activated).
+3. A Python Virtual Environment (activated).
-3. Git
+4. Git
-4. Cookiecutter Python package installed into the local Virtual Environment
+5. Cookiecutter Python package installed into the local Virtual Environment

 ## Installation

-Assuming you are at the command prompt of the activated virtual environemnt simply type the following:
+Assuming you are at the command prompt of the activated virtual environment simply type the following:

 ```sh